ryanraposo/shard-projector/README.md

 - Custom ttk widgets
 - Config-to-widget strategies
 - 'Mover' ui tool for development
-- 2-way implementation of the web interface
-- Viewing, configuration of mods
-- Generation of new servers
 - Cluster-token generation out-of-game (may not be feasible)

 ### For users
-- Mod configuration
+- 2-way implementation of the web interface
-- Better scrolling (sorry!)
+- Better scrolling
 - Better resizing (sorry!)
-- Documentation
-- Whatever else you want!
-If its doable and you're patient, this is the time to let me know!
+- Viewing & configuration of mods
+- Generation of new servers

 # Notice